DeviceMonitor#

 Added in version 1.6.

-- get_show_all_devices() bool #
+- get_show_all_devices() bool#

 Get if

-is currently showing all devices, even those from hidden providers.Added in version 1.6.
+monitoris currently showing all devices, even those from hidden providers.Added in version 1.6.

-- remove_filter(filter_id: int) bool #
+- remove_filter(filter_id: int) bool#

 Removes a filter from the

-using the id that was returned byadd_filter()
+DeviceMonitorusing the id that was returned byadd_filter().Added in version 1.4.

 - Parameters: